BioinfoNet/OpenScienceKE/README.md

 ## OpenScienceKE Hackathon
 Our Open science hackathon is scheduled for 30th and 31st August 2018.
 Check the [hackathon repo](https://github.com/BioinfoNet/OpenScienceKEHackathon) for the projects, and details on how you can contribute.

+## OpenScienceKE Meetups
+The final stage of OpenScienceKE is to form a community that will keep the conversation going.
+We'll be organizing regular meetups within Nairobi.

 ## Reach out
 For questions, suggestions or to participate, reach me via:
 - Twitter: [@calkibet](https://twitter.com/calkibet)